 Barney Baxter, by Bob Naylor (1945)

 'Big Sister'.

-Besides his work in newspaper comics, Naylor had briefly done art for comic books through the Sangord Studio in the early 1940s.
-His included mainly fillers for National/DC and a series of features for Better Publications ('Pin-Money Sonny', 'Snapper McGurk', 'Tom, Dick and Harriet').
+Besides his work in newspaper comics, in the early 1940s Naylor had briefly drawn art for comic books through the Sangord Studio.
+These included mainly fillers for National/DC and a series of features for Better Publications ('Pin-Money Sonny', 'Snapper McGurk', 'Tom, Dick and Harriet').

+Barney Baxter, by Bob Naylor (1945)